seriousiserious/Dead-Ops-Arcade/README.md

 # Dead-Ops-Arcade
-This is a game that was entirely developed by me using the Unity environment, entirely programmed in C#.
+This is a game that was developed by me for my game developing class in college, it heavily references the notorious minigame called "Dead Ops Arcade" on Call of Duty Black Ops 1 - it is however significantly inferior to the original masterpiece and it doesn't really have anything in common other than the mere concept of being a top-down round/record based zombie shooter.
+The environment it was created on is Unity and the programming language used is C#, a lot of the assets like models and objects have been scraped from online free sources.